Eighth Annual Louis G. Gregory Symposium on Race Unity

 “So powerful is the light of unity that it can illuminate the whole earth.”
 From the Baha’i writings

-Save the Date for the Seventh Annual Louis G. Gregory Symposium on Race Unity
+Save the Date for the Eighth Annual Louis G. Gregory Symposium on Race Unity

 Time: From 1:00 to 4:30 (Registration begins at noon)